srikar1209/hello-world/README.md

-# hello-world
-This repository is for practising the GitHub Flow
+This is Srikar Setty, a computer science student from Mahindra University.